amikulaa/amikulaa/README.md

 ## Introduction

 Welcome to my GitHub profile!
-I'm Anna Mikula, a Full Stack Software Developer.
+I'm Anna, a Full Stack Software Developer.
 I'm passionate about creating applications that empower others and communities.

 ## Projects